MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-remote-database-to-operationalize.md

        + For PostgreSQL or Azure Database for PostgreSQL, look for `"postgresql": {`.

-    1. In the appropriate database section, enable that database type by adding the property `"Enabled": true,`.
+    1. In the appropriate database section, enable that database type by adding the property `"Enabled": true,`. **You can only have one database enabled at a time.**
-       >[!WARNING]
-       >You can only have one database enabled at a time.

        For example:
        ```